 M60A3 TTS Main Battle Tank (MBT)

 The US provided Portugal with 93 M60A3 TTS as well as several bridge layer, engineering, recovery and driver training variants in 1991.
 These replaced M-48s which were returned to the US.
-These are standard M60A3 with a Thermal imaging targeting site added to improve night and poor visibility operations.
+This is a standard M60A3 with a Thermal imaging targeting site (TTS) added to improve night and poor visibility operations.
 Most, (53) of these MBTs are in the Armored Battalion of the Mixed Brigade while the remainder are in the Cavalry (Reconnaissance) Squadron and training school.

 The Mechanized Battalion of the Mixed Brigade operates 42 of the 123 M113 Armored Personnel Carriers in the Portuguese Army.
-Other variants of this family of vehicles being used are the command post (M577), the TOW missile carrier (M901), the 107mm mortar carrier (M106) and the 81mm mortar carrier (M125), and 20mm Vulcan (M163A1).
+Other variants of this vehicle being used are the command post (M577), the TOW missile carrier (M901), the 20mm Vulcan (M163A1) anti-aircraft system, the 107mm mortar carrier (M106) and the 81mm mortar carrier (M125).
 The remainder of the M113s are spread throughout the regional brigades and training schools.

 23x 5.5 inch guns